OsmosisSoftware/BestDealTracker/src/main/resources/static/js/bower_components/paper-styles/README.md

 ##&lt;paper-styles&gt;

-The `<paper-styles>` component provides simple ways to use Material Design CSS styles in your application.
+The `<paper-styles>` component provides simple ways to use Material Design CSS styles in your org.osmosis.application.
 The following imports are available:

 1. [color.html](https://github.com/PolymerElements/paper-styles/blob/master/color.html):
 a complete list of the colors defined in the Material Design [palette](https://www.google.com/design/spec/style/color.html)